wso2/docs-is/en/docs/guides/login/configure-recaptcha-for-single-sign-on.md

 !!!
 Info
     -   The invisible reCAPTCHA v2 is invoked when the user clicks on an existing button.
 Only the most suspicious traffic will be prompted to solve a captcha.
-    -   The reCAPTCHA v3 does not require user interaction, and the user's actions are rated by the Google API by a score (between 0 and 1).
+    -   The reCAPTCHA v3 does not require user interaction, and the user's actions are rated by the Google API by a score.

 !!!
 Note
     -   For reCAPTCHA v3, you need to determine a threshold value for the score by looking at the traffic at [reCAPTCHA admin console](https://www.google.com/recaptcha/admin).